davidrhoden/davidrhoden-basic-netlify/timeline/all-night-movers-played-the-emerald-bar-aug-8-2004.md

 ---
-title: All-Night Movers played the Emerald Bar in St. Pete
+title: All-Night Movers played the Emerald Bar in St. Pete.
 date: 2004-08-29T21:00:00.000Z
 summary: I guess this was the last All-Night Movers gig.
 excerpt: I guess this was the last All-Night Movers gig.